 Leaving an Abusive Relationship with No Money

-The ultimate guide on leaving an abusive relationship with no money is designed to support you so that you are able to escape your abusive relationship as smoothly and safely as possible.
+The ultimate guide to leaving an abusive relationship with no money is designed to support you so that you are able to escape your abusive relationship as smoothly and safely as possible.

-Additionally, because financial abuse is often a component of these unhealthy relationships and there’s a power imbalance (due to gender, age, or socio-economic status), leaving such a relationship can be especially challenging for those who are dependent on their partner for financial support.
+Financial abuse is often a component of abusive relationships, and a power imbalance exists within the relationship (due to gender, age, or socio-economic status).
+Leaving such a relationship is especially challenging for those dependent on their partner for financial support.

 Domestic violence is a pattern of coercive behavior in any relationship that is used to gain power and control over an individual.
 This can include emotional, psychological, sexual, economic, or physical abuse.